freeradical13/freeradical13.github.io/index.md

 ### Etcetera

-[Heat-shock proteins][] in both animals and plants are synthesized in response to temperature over a threshold and help protect other proteins from denaturing.
+[Heat-shock proteins][] in both animals and plants are synthesized in response to a temperature over a threshold and help protect other proteins from denaturing.

 ## Viruses

 [Viruses][] (singular viron) have DNA (single- or double-stranded) or RNA (single- or double-stranded) but do not have a nucleus or other organelles.
 Instead, viruses surround their genome with a protein shell called a [capsid][].
 Viruses may have an additional [viral envelope][] around the capsid.
 Viruses reproduce by injecting their genes into an existing cell.
-Viral RNA may be called vRNA.
+Viral DNA or RNA may be called vDNA or vRNA, respectively.

 Glycoproteins on the capsid or viral envelope help to bind with surface proteins on a target cell.